 Any denials of coverage or non-payment for services by Great Plains Medicare Advantage are addressed on the Explanation of Payment (EOP) or Remittance Advice (RA).
 An adjustment/denial code will be listed for each billed line if applicable.
 An explanation of all applicable adjustment codes per claim are listed below that claim on the EOP/RA.
-Per your contract, the member may not be billed for services denied by Great Plains Medicare Advantage unless the member received the denial before the service was provided and the member indicated they wanted to receive the services regardless of coverage.
-The member may not be billed for a covered service when the provider has not followed Great Plains Medicare Medicare Advantage's procedures.
+Per your Provider Agreement, the member may not be billed for non-covered services unless the member is notified in writing before the service was provided and the member indicated they wanted to receive the services regardless of coverage.
+The member may not be billed for a covered service when the provider has not followed Great Plains Medicare Advantage's procedures.
 In some instances, providing the needed information may reverse the denial (i.e., referral form with a copy of the EOP/RA, authorization number, etc.).
 When no benefits are available for the member or the services are not covered, the EOP/RA will alert you to this.